DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-brought about societal implications to the magnitude of the industrial revolution or the printing press.[^7_Casimiro_2] Not only does the Internet pursue organizational and commercial purposes, but its sociability and communication features - “the *relational* Internet”: practices in which people engage to interact and share information and meaning[^7_Casimiro_3] - are high and will likely increase.[^7_Casimiro_4]
+brought about societal implications to the magnitude of the industrial revolution or the printing press.[^7_Casimiro_2] Not only does the Internet pursue organizational and commercial purposes, but its sociability and communication features - "the *relational* Internet": practices in which people engage to interact and share information and meaning[^7_Casimiro_3] - are high and will likely increase.[^7_Casimiro_4]